semantichtml/semantichtml.github.io/docs/index.md

-# Semantic HTML { #page-title }
+# Semantic <abbr title="HyperText Markup Language">HTML</abbr> { #page-title }

 ## What is Semantic HTML

 _Semantic HTML is the use of HTML markup to reinforce the semantics, or meaning, of the information in web pages and web applications rather than merely to define its presentation or look.
-Semantic HTML is processed by traditional web browsers as well as by many other user agents.
-CSS is used to suggest its presentation to human users.[¹](#wikipedia) Semantic means "relating to meaning".
+Semantic HTML is processed by traditional web browsers as well as by many other user agents. <abbr title="Cascading Style Sheets">CSS</abbr> is used to suggest its presentation to human users.[¹](#wikipedia) Semantic means "relating to meaning".
 Writing semantic HTML means using HTML elements to structure your content based on each element's meaning, not its appearance.[²](#webdev)_

 ## Why is it important?

 <aside>